ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 > [Wiki](Home) > [Processes](Processes) > [Dependency Update](Dependency-updates)

 After a release all of the dependencies of the system should be considered for update.
 This will ensure that we do not get too far out of date and any upgrade will, hopefully, be small and not require much effort.
-In general we do not want to be on the bleeding edge but at the last stable release so use your judgement.
+In general we do not want to be on the bleeding edge but at the last stable release (i.e. prefer LTS versions when they are available).
 The list of dependency will get shipped with the release notes and should be kept up-to-date with any notes.
 This page documents the process of updating.

 **Any dependencies which should not be updated should be listed with a reason [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Unupdated-dependencies)**

-1. Update GUI Java JRE to the latest version (See [Jenkins Build Server `Jenkins builds will bundle the JRE with the client`](Jenkins-Build-Server) for more information)
-2. Looks at the [the dependencies on the dev release notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev#dependencies) for each item check if there is an update (as long as it is not listed below) and update it.

 # GUI